garethrogers2828/goodfellas/README.md

 <img width="1037" height="567" alt="contact-page-responsiveness" src="https://github.com/user-attachments/assets/8435d9ff-680e-48d8-a32c-ee2fcc09fd30" />

-- The contact page not only displays where and when the barber shop is open/closed but also includeds a register interest form so users can easily make contact with the barber shop.
+- The contact page not only displays where and when the barber shop is open/closed but also includes a register interest form so users can easily make contact with the barber shop.
 The user will be asked to submit name, phone and email address.
-- This is usefull for all user to know exactlty where the shop is and ho to contact them.
+- This is useful for all user to know exactlty where the shop is and how to contact them.

 ## Footer